 We found that war service reduced 'bonding' social capital, but increased 'bridging' social capital, and this is not explained completely by mental health problems.
 This suggests that while the combined 'tribal' and 'atomizing' effects of service outweigh the 'supportive' effects, the 'citizenship' effect is surprisingly robust.
 Although they feel unsupported and isolated, veterans are committed to their community and country.
 These paradoxical findings suggest that social capital is formed through symbolic interaction.
 The emotional and symbolic qualities of interaction rituals may formulate non-strategic (perhaps irrational) connections with society regardless of the status of one's personal support networks.

-Siminski, P. 2013, 'EMPLOYMENT EFFECTS OF ARMY SERVICE AND VETERANS' COMPENSATION: EVIDENCE FROM THE AUSTRALIAN VIETNAM-ERA CONSCRIPTION LOTTERIES', REVIEW OF ECONOMICS AND STATISTICS, vol. 95, no. 1, pp. 87-97.View/Download from: UTS OPUS or Publisher's site
+Siminski, P 2013, 'EMPLOYMENT EFFECTS OF ARMY SERVICE AND VETERANS' COMPENSATION: EVIDENCE FROM THE AUSTRALIAN VIETNAM-ERA CONSCRIPTION LOTTERIES', REVIEW OF ECONOMICS AND STATISTICS, vol. 95, no. 1, pp. 87-97.View/Download from: Publisher's site

 The Australian conscription lotteries of 1965-1972 are a unique and underutilised resource for studying the effects of army service and veterans' programs.
 Drawing on many data sources and 25 years of related US literature, we present a comprehensive analysis of this natural experiment, examining indicators of health, personal economic outcomes, family outcomes and educational attainment.
 We discuss the numerous potential mechanisms involved and the limitations of available data.

-Siminski, P. & Yerokhin, O. 2012, 'Is the Age Gradient in Self-Reported Material Hardship Explained By Resources, Needs, Behaviors, or Reporting Bias?', Review of Income and Wealth, vol. 58, no. 4, pp. 715-741.View/Download from: UTS OPUS or Publisher's site
+Siminski, P & Yerokhin, O 2012, 'Is the Age Gradient in Self-Reported Material Hardship Explained By Resources, Needs, Behaviors, or Reporting Bias?', Review of Income and Wealth, vol. 58, no. 4, pp. 715-741.View/Download from: Publisher's site